 Chambers came to Penn State from Boston University, where in 2010-11 he led the Terriers to the America East Conference Championship and the program's first NCAA Tournament berth since 2002.
 He posted a 42-28 record in two years in his first head coaching stint at BU.
 He was the only BU coach in history to earn 20 wins in each of his first two seasons and the fastest to earn a conference championship in program history.

-Brian Daly enters his second season as an assistant coach at Penn State.
+Brian Daly enters his third season as an assistant coach at Penn State in 2013-14.
 The Philadelphia native previously worked with Head Coach Patrick Chambers at Boston University and was a standout prep player in Philadelphia and later at Saint Joseph's.

 Daly joined the Boston University program for the 2009-10 season as an assistant coach after serving for four years as the head coach of the Monsignor Bonner High School boys' varsity team in Philadelphia.
 He was promoted to associate head coach at BU in May of 2011 after being involved in all of the program's operations, including practice and game planning, academic advising and on-the-floor coaching, specifically with the post players.

-Keith Urgo is in his second season as an assistant coach at Penn State and fifth overall in collegiate coaching.
+Keith Urgo is in his third season as an assistant coach at Penn State and sixth overall in collegiate coaching.
 Urgo formerly worked with Patrick Chambers as a member of the Villanova coaching staff.

 A 2002 graduate of Fairfield University, Urgo played varsity basketball and lacrosse for the Stags.
 He spent the last four seasons on Jay Wright's staff at Villanova serving for two of those seasons alongside Chambers.